bohendo/valuemachine/README.md

  - Form 6781: Gains and Losses From Contracts and Straddles
  - Form 8824: Like-Kind Exchanges
  - **Form 8949**: Sales and Other Dispositions of Capital Assets

-# TODO

-1. Mappings from json data to schedule D fields
-2. Create some example Schedule D input

-# Disclaimer

-I am not even remotely qualified to be doing this.

-This code likely has bugs and if you put your faith in it, the IRS will likely have some problems w you.

-Those are not my problems, use these tools at your own risk.
-Do your own research.